 The custom snippets folder is all about being able to share the snippets.
 Point all developers to a network share, and they can all use the same set of snippets.
 Snippet changes made will be available to everyone at once (though they might have to refresh suggestions first).
 If you have different teams with different needs, (dev team 1, dev team 2, dbas, etc.) they can each point to a different share.

-In thinking about needs for multiple teams, I think that they would have some common needs across these teams.
-Maybe someday we’ll have the ability to specify a hierarchy of shared folders, so that you can have common snippets to everyone, and then snippets common to the teams.
-Of course, all the dev teams could need something different from the DBAs, so there is the hierarchy.
+In thinking about the needs of multiple teams, I think that they would have some common needs across these teams.
+Maybe someday we’ll have the ability to specify a hierarchy of shared folders so that you can have common snippets to everyone, and then snippets common to the teams.
+Of course, all the dev teams could need something different from the DBAs, so there is a hierarchy.
 Is this worthwhile?
 I don’t know… I just now came up with this idea and haven’t really thought about it much.
-If this gets implemented, the biggest issue I foresee is duplicate-named snippets – there might want to be a mechanism to select which ones are to be the final one.
+If this gets implemented, the biggest issue I foresee is duplicate-named snippets – there might want to be a mechanism to select which ones are to be the final ones.

 The resulting code will look like: